 1-Semester Course

-AP Macroeconomics students learn why and how the world economy can change from month to month, how to identify trends in our economy, and how to use those trends to develop performance measures and predictors of economic growth or decline.
+Learn why and how the world economy can change from month to month, how to identify trends in our economy, and how to use those trends to develop performance measures and predictors of economic growth or decline.
+Examine how individuals, institutions, and influences affect people, and how those factors can impact everyone's life through employment rates, government spending, inflation, taxes, and production.
+The equivalent of a 100-level college-level class, this course prepares students for the AP® exam and for further study in business, political science and history.
+Prerequisite course: Algebra II.

 AP Microeconomics